espruino/Espruino/README_Building.md

 * Plug the Espruino board in while holding BTN1, and wait for Windows to finish connecting to the USB device
 * Go into the VirtualBox Manager (There's no need to stop your VM)
 * Click on `USB`, then click on the icon with the `+` sign (With the tooltip 'Adds a new USB filter ... selected USB device')
-* Click on the device labelled `STMicroelectronics STM32 ...`
+* Click on the device labeled `STMicroelectronics STM32 ...`
 * Now unplug the Espruino board, wait a few seconds, and plug it back in (holding BTN1 again)
 * Go back into the VM, and type `sudo ESPRUINO_1V3=1 RELEASE=1 make serialflash`
 * Your board will now be flashed